Create Execution-Time Profile for Generated Code

 The call site cannot be wrapped because of expression folding (see Minimize Computations and Storage for Intermediate Results at Block Outputs).

-The call site is located in the shared utility code (see Sharing Utility Code).
+The call site is located in the shared utility code (see Generate Shared Utility Code).

 To generate function execution times for model reference hierarchies: